 Sierra Leone shall ensure that any investigations conducted by the Bureau in accordance with Part IX of the Civil Aviation Act of Sierra Leone have unrestricted access to all available evidential material without delay.

 Sierra Leone shall ensure cooperation between the Bureau and the judicial authorities so that an investigation is not impeded by administrative or judicial investigations or proceedings.

+For accidents or incidents that draw heightened public attention, the Bureau shall publicly release relevant factual information within the early days of the investigation.

+For accidents or incidents that draw heightened public attention, the Bureau shall publish a written Preliminary Report within thirty days of the accident or incident containing established factual information and indicating the progress of the investigation.

 Investigator-in-charge — Designation